- How Much Money Is Needed To Invest In Rental Property?

 All these work have been done… just awaiting your final word… which you are not giving…

-The hardest parts have already been settled.
+The hardest parts of underwriting have already been settled.
 Yet without your acceptance, all that work will be for nothing.

 But alas.
 The only way you would accept the loan is if you are given more favorable terms and/or rates.